The Moon’s Mysterious Reach: Everything It Touches, from Tides to Werewolves

 Eclipses are the moon at its most mysterious, when it steps into the Earth’s shadow and turns blood red.

 Today, many spiritual practitioners still consider eclipses sacred.
 Some meditate.
 Others fast.
-A few simply listen, because sometimes, the moon doesn’t speak in words.
-It speaks in stillness.
+A few simply listen, because sometimes, the moon doesn’t speak in words, but in absence.

 The myth of the werewolf (a person who transforms under the full moon) dates back to Ancient Greece.
 Lycaon, cursed by the gods, was turned into a wolf for serving human flesh.
 In medieval Europe, stories of men transforming into beasts circulated widely, especially during periods of full moonlight and plague.